Ogden Phipps: Personal life

-After their divorce, Ruth remarried in 1936 to Marshall Field III.
-Ogden Phipps remarried on November 4, 1937, to divorcee Lillian Stokes Bostwick McKim (1906–1987), the sister of Hall of Fame steeplechase jockey, George Herbert Bostwick.
+After the divorce, Ruth Phipps remarried in 1936 to Marshall Field III.
+Ogden Phipps remarried on November 4, 1937, to divorcee Lillian Stokes Bostwick McKim (1906–1987), the sister of Hall of Fame steeplechase jockey George Herbert Bostwick.
 Lillian would become a major figure in American steeplechase racing who owned two U.S. Racing Hall of Fame horses and won the American Grand National eight times.
 She was also the mother of three daughters from her first marriage to Robert McKim, and together, Ogden and Lillian had two more children: